pprados/virtual-dataframe/docs/index.md

 A new `@delayed` annotation can be use, with or without Dask.

-With some parameters, the real classes may be `pandas.DataFrame`, `modin.pandas.DataFrame`, `cudf.DataFrame`, `dask.dataframe.DataFrame` with Pandas or `dask.dataframe.DataFrame` with cudf (with Pandas or cudf for each partition).
+With some parameters, the real classes may be `pandas.DataFrame`, `modin.pandas.DataFrame`, `cudf.DataFrame`, `pyspark.pandas.DataFrame`, `dask.dataframe.DataFrame` with Pandas or
+`dask.dataframe.DataFrame` with cudf (with Pandas or cudf for each partition).

-To manage the initialisation of a Dask, you must use the `VClient()`.
+To manage the initialisation of a Dask ou Spark, you must use the `VClient()`.
 This alias, can be automatically initialized with some environment variables.

 ```python